jserv/amacc/README.md

 example, global variables and, in particular, global arrays are there.

-Intermediate code generation is integrated into the parsing since it is generating code for a stack-based machine and hat also follows the sequence of actions performed when parsing.
+Intermediate code generation is integrated into the parsing since it is generating code for a stack-based machine and that also follows the sequence of actions performed when parsing.

 It mixes classical recursive descent and operator precedence parser.